PaulinaCzarnota/Mobile-Software-Development-Labs-2024-25/README.md

 ### Lab 5: Dialogs and Orientation Handling
 In this lab, I implemented various types of dialogs and event handling in an Android application:
-- **Alert Dialogs:** Created dialogs to inform users and prompt simple choices.
+- **Alert Dialogs:** Created dialogs to inform users and prompt simple choices, effectively managing user confirmations and notifications.
-- **List Dialogs:** Enabled users to select from a list of predefined options.
+- **List Dialogs:** Developed a List Dialog that allows users to select from a predefined set of options, enhancing interaction through a clear selection interface.
-- **Input Dialogs:** Designed custom input dialogs to gather user data.
+- **Input Dialogs:** Designed custom input dialogs to gather user data, allowing for personalized input fields and layouts tailored to the app's needs.

+**Event Handling:** For each dialog type, I set up specific event listeners to handle user interactions seamlessly.
+The alert dialogs provide simple responses, while the list and input dialogs capture user selections and input effectively.

-Additionally, I handled screen orientation changes by creating separate layouts for portrait and landscape modes, ensuring a responsive user experience across different device orientations.
-This lab emphasizes practical usage of dialogs and adaptive design in mobile app development.
+**Screen Orientation Handling:** I also focused on managing orientation changes by creating separate layout files for both portrait and landscape modes.
+This involved:
+- **Defining Alternate Layouts:** Created a new layout resource specifically for landscape mode to ensure that the UI remains user-friendly and visually appealing regardless of the device's orientation.
+- **Layout Management:** Implemented the logic to switch between these layouts automatically when the device orientation changes, ensuring a smooth user experience.